aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     > **INTERNAL NOTE:** we don't have alignment on adding CFN-only modules to the roadmap.
 This is captured as an action at the bottom of this doc.

   - **Observe** - watch KPIs to prioritize the construct library module's graduation:
-    - Pull requests that add the first high-level constructs are the strongest signal to graduate a construct library module from stage 0 to stage 1 (experimental) and are prioritized first
+    - pull requests that add the first high-level constructs are the strongest signal to graduate a construct library module from stage 0 to stage 1 (experimental) and are prioritized first
-    - Customer "+1s" on a construct library module's tracking issue exceeding 100 positive reactions, are prioritized next
+    - customer "+1s" on a construct library module's tracking issue exceeding 100 positive reactions, are prioritized next
     - construct library modules that accumulate 10+ feature requests, are prioritized next
 - **Exit Criteria** - AWS-CDK Construct Library modules move to stage 1:
   - when the first community PR for a module is merged, OR